riderius/Image-Viewer/README.md

 ## Using

-You must download `"Image-Viewer.exe` from the root of the repository.
+You must download `Image-Viewer.exe` from the root of the repository.
 Then you have to open the image with "Image-Viewer.exe".

 ![opening_file](https://image.prntscr.com/image/wbp7ZkYURHW2kH31pf-TFA.png)